What Are Number Bases? Binary, Decimal, Hex & Beyond

 | 1000 | 1111101000 | 1750 | 3E8 |

-Notice how 255 is 11111111 in binary (eight 1s) and FFin hex — it's the maximum value that fits in one byte.
-This isn't a coincidence; it's why hex is so popular for representing byte values.
+Notice that 255 is 11111111 in binary and FF in hex.
+It is the maximum value that fits in one byte, which is why hex is so common for byte values.

 How to Convert Between Bases

-Multiply each digit by its positional power of the base, then sum:
+Multiply each digit by its positional power of the base, then add the results.

 = 16 + 0 + 4 + 2 + 0